AdobeDocs/learning-manager.en/help/migrated/css-template-rich-text-editor.md

 ---

-# CSS template for Rich Text Editor {#css-template-for-rich-text-editor}
+# CSS template for Rich Text Editor

 ## **Why is CSS required?**